By C.J. Bunce

 In the 2003 animated Teenage Mutant Ninja Turtles, it was revealed the Rat King was once the Slayer, a bio-mechanical super soldier prototype.

 From Dark Horse Comics’ 2014 comic book series, we have Vandroid.
+Half man.
+Half machine.
+All badass.
 Chuck Carducci is a mechanic.
-Chuck is also an android created by Chuck, but does he have any humanity?
-This one is just out so we’ll know for sure soon whether Vandroid is a borg or not.
+Vandroid is a borg created by Chuck, but will he be more van than man?

 From the classic fantasy movie The Dark Crystal, it’s SkekTek the Skeksis scientist who had multiple bionic parts.